cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/exit.md

 ## 6-6.
 Check your exit list

-Let's show the Exit List to see if the Exit has been claimed correctly.
+Let's take a look at exitList to see if the exit has been claimed correctly.

-Try typing `getexitlist`.
+Try `getexitlist`.

 ```
 >> getexitlist
 ```

 ## 6-7.
-Withdraw your ether from Plasma
+Withdraw your Ether from Plasma

 Specify the index number of the Exit you want to finalize and pull the token from Plasma!

-Try typing `finalizeexit <index>`.
+Try `finalizeexit <index>`.

 ```
 >> finalizeexit 0